DouglasOrr/DeepLearnTute/doc/diy.md

 For the first, simply evaluate (but **do not take an optimization step**) on your validation set periodically.

-_**Exercise** - run your network to report validation cross entropy loss every time you pass through the training data, without taking an optimization step._
+_**Exercise** - run your network to report validation cross entropy loss every time you pass through the training data, without taking an optimization step on it._

 _**Exercise** - use the `dlt.Log` class to plot validation & training curves._

 To address the second, we can use `C.functions.accuracy` (which is used similarly to `softmax_cross_entropy`) to report how many times our first guess for the label is correct.

-_**Exercise** - report accuracy for your network - before training it should be 1-2%, but how well can you do?_
+_**Exercise** - report accuracy for your network - before training it should be 1-2% - has it improved?_

+_**Exercise** - try your classifier out by hand with the custom input control (N.B. `np.argmax` may help)_

 ## ... and iterate

-If you have followed the exercises so far, you should have a single layer `Linear` network, trained using `SGD`, trained using batch size `128`, passing `4` times over the training data.
+If you have followed the exercises so far, you should have a single layer `Linear` network, trained using `SGD`, using batch size `128`, passing `4` times over the training data.
 The accuracy probably isn't very good, so why not try (in any order):

  - Create a more complex function:
      - You started with `(N, 256) -> Linear(256, 62) -> (N, 62)`
      - What about `(N, 256) -> Linear(256, D) -> Tanh -> Linear(D, 62) -> (N, 62)` for some choice of `D`?
-     - More fun here...
+     - Follow your imagination...
  - Try another [optimizer](http://docs.chainer.org/en/stable/reference/optimizers.html) (e.g. Adam, AdaDelta, RMSprop)
- - Increase the number of passes through the training data (try to stay `<= 10`, for sake of time).
+ - Increase the number of passes through the training data (but try to stay `<= 10`, for sake of time).
  - Change the batch size

 _**Exercise** - improve the accuracy of your system - can you make it to 50%, 60%, 70%, 80%, 90% on the validation set?_